Common crimes

 For a first tagging offence involving just a single case of tagging and with no permanent damage, you’d normally get a fine of between $100 and $200.

-However, you may qualify for diversion (where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions) or be able to get a discharge without conviction, or the judge may order you come up for sentence if called upon within a set time, usually six or nine months (this is sometimes called a “suspended” sentence).
+However, you may qualify for diversion (where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions) or be able to get a discharge without conviction.
+Alternatively, the judge may order you to go back to court for a sentence if called upon within a set time, usually six or nine months (this is sometimes called a “suspended” sentence).

 As the tagging gets more extensive and serious, a community-based sentence like community work might be imposed.